josephcmac/hebbian-ngram/README.md

 ## Testing
-After ensuring GoogleTest is properly installed in your environment, you can compile and run the tests:
+After ensuring GoogleTest is properly installed in your environment, you can compile and run the tests in the project root directory:

 ```sh
 make run_tests